-DANC 105 Jazz/Modern I

-This course is an introduction to the basic technical skills of jazz and modern dance including alignment, strength, flexibility, rhythmic accuracy and movement.
+DANC 105 Jazz/Modern I This course is an introduction to the basic technical skills of jazz and modern dance including alignment, strength, flexibility, rhythmic accuracy and movement.
 Emphasis will be place on vocabulary, concepts, skills and artistry.
 Proper dance attire and shoes required.

-DANC 106 Jazz/Modern II

-This is a continuation of Jazz/Modern I with an emphasis on perfecting techniques and movement vocabulary.
+Credit: 1.5 hrs.
+DANC 106 Jazz/Modern II This is a continuation of Jazz/Modern I with an emphasis on perfecting techniques and movement vocabulary.
 New focus will be placed on theatre dance styles and more complex rhythms.
 Proper shoes and dance attire required.
 Prerequisite: Dance 105 or written permission of the instructor.
+Credit: 1.5 hrs.

 DANC 107 Dance in Musical Theatre I

 An introduction to musical theatre choreography emphasizing diversity of styles and the skills required for auditioning and performance.
 The course studies the work of major choreographers and helps students develop the skills necessary to execute choreography styles.

+Credit: 1.5 hrs.

+R

+R

+R

 DANC 108 Dance in Musical Theatre II

 A continuation of Dance 07 Choreography I, further developing skills introduced in 107.

 Prerequisite: Dance 107 or permission of the instructor.

+Credit: 1.5 hrs.
-Curricular Options and Enhancements

-Records Office, Registrar: Tina Perdue (records@marietta.edu)

-Marietta College offers students many opportunities to enhance their education program beyond the general education program and the completion of a major.
+R R Curricular Options and Enhancements Records Office, Registrar: Tina Perdue (records@marietta.edu) Marietta College offers students many opportunities to enhance their education program beyond the general education program and the completion of a major.
 This section describes the ways in which value can be added to a student's educational experience at the College.
 Students choosing to select one or more of these options need to ensure that they understand how these options may affect their graduation requirements.
-So, this section should be read in conjunction with the sections describing Undergraduate Degrees-Graduation Requirements and Academic Policies and Practices.
+This section should be read in conjunction with the sections describing Undergraduate Degrees-Graduation Requirements and Academic Policies and Practices.
+Double Major A student may elect to pursue an additional major.

-Double Major

-A student may graduate with two majors subject to the approval of his or her advisor and the departments involved.
 For a student to be granted two majors, the second major must have a minimum of 18 hours of 300- and 400-level courses that are not included in the first major.
 A student who graduates with two majors, one of which qualifies for one Bachelor degree, e.g. B.A., and the other for a different Bachelor degree, e.g. B.S., will be awarded both degrees and will receive a diploma for each degree awarded.

-Student-Designed Major

-The academic interests of some students may be served through the creation of a student-designed major drawn from curricula of two or more departmental programs.
+Student-Designed Major The academic interests of some students may be served through the creation of a student-designed major drawn from curricula of two or more departmental programs.
 These majors are intended to be inter-disciplinary, self-designed programs of study distinctive from conventional majors offered at MC or other colleges and universities.
 A student-designed major must be focused on a particular subject area, and be comparable in rigor to that of a conventional major.
 All other requirements of the general education curriculum must be fulfilled.

-Students who wish to propose a student-designed major should:

-- Have a cumulative GPA of at least 3.000. - Submit the proposal to the Curriculum Committee no later than the fall semester of the junior year. - Identify a faculty advisor who will help develop the program of study, approve course selections, and oversee the progress of the student through the curriculum.
+Students who wish to propose a student-designed major should: - Have a cumulative GPA of at least 3.000. - Submit the proposal to the Curriculum Committee no later than the fall semester of the junior year. - Identify a faculty advisor who will help develop the program of study, approve course selections, and oversee the progress of the student through the curriculum.
 The student-designed major should: